Writing came relatively easy to me, journalism was series of accidents: Vir Sanghvi tells veteran journalist Prem Prakash | english.lokmat.com

 He also recalled an incident concerning veteran actor Dilip Kumar, who passed away last month.
 He said police were probing about a diary recovered from a "spy" and it apparently had Dilip Kumar's name.
 The actor was traumatised.

 "My father knew Dilip Kumar.
 One day he came to see my father and he looked pale.
 He said I think they are going to arrest me.
-Everyone in that generation had a real sense of nation-building and Dilip Kumar was one in the forefront of those efforts," Sanghvi said.
+Everyone in that generation had a real sense of nation-building and Dilip Kumar was pretty much at the forefront of those efforts," Sanghvi said.

 Veteran journalist Prem Prakash also recalled an incident related to the police in the pre-Independence era and said his father told him that police were carrying 32 prisoners and two of them ran away and "they picked up two more from the streets just because they had to give the number 32".